Loxton Consultancy Ltd. offers services from as shown.

 Broadband means very simply, a high-speed connection to the Internet that is 'always on'.
 Satellite broadband can now deliver up to 22Mbps* download speeds across Europe.

 * - Like all UK broadband services, all of the speeds quoted in our website are what is commonly referred to as “up to” speeds.
 You can access Avonline Fair Access Policy section at the foot of their webpage.

 Yes - satellite broadband is available ANYWHERE in the UK (and mainland Europe as well) – it really is as simple as that.
 As long as there is electricity and you can see the sky, we can deliver fast broadband wherever you need it today.

 We offer several different satellite broadband services with the widest range of data choices for consumer and business.
-What service or package you choose depends on what you will be using broadband for and how many people will using the system.
-Our standard consumer packages come with monthly data allowances that stretch from 5GB to 150GB.
+What service or package you choose depends on what you will be using broadband for and how many people will be using the system.
+Our standard packages come with monthly data allowances that stretch from 25GB to 500GB.
 We also offer unlimited (uncapped) overnight options on selected packages.
 There are different choices for consumer and business alongside specialist industry specific solutions like broadcast and SNG.

 If you are still unsure what package to choose and you would like some free, impartial advice, please call us on 07891 216529 during office hours and we shall be happy to help you.

 Data usage really depends upon how many users use the service and what main types of online activity do they enjoy.
 It doesn’t matter whether you get this right or not at the start as we offer a 90 day no quibble, upgrade or downgrade service that’s free of charge.